-The comments received on the draft issue paper indicate that there is an unanimous agreement on the way of presenting the environment-related activities as described in this paragraph.
-The description made here was considered as useful and clarifying and would have to be included in the revised SEEA chapter 5.
+On the way of presenting the environment-related activities as described in this paragraph there appears to be an unanimous agreement, as shown in the comments received on the version of the issue paper presented at the meeting in Brussels.
+The description made here was considered to be useful and clarifying and would have to be included in the revised SEEA chapter 5.

-2.2 Scope of the natural resource use and management sector
+Scope of the natural resource use and management sector